sagemath/trac_to_gh/Issue 1411.md

 # Issue 1411: [with patch] Update the README.txt file included in Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1411

 Original creator: was